daaain/daaain.github.com/source/_posts/2012-09-02-setting-up-rmate-with-sublime-text-for-remote-file-editing-over-ssh.markdown

 date: 2012-09-02 02:20
 comments: true
 external-url:
-categories: [development, tools, sublimetext, ssh]
+categories: [web, development, tools, sublimetext, ssh]
 ---
-If you want to be able to edit files using your local Sublime Text 2 app over SSH, you can use `rmate` which is a small remote connection script developed originally for TextMate.
+If you want to be able to edit files using your local Sublime Text 2 / 3 app over SSH, you can use `rmate` which is a small remote connection script developed originally for TextMate.

 This is how it goes:

-* Install the [rsub](https://github.com/henrikpersson/rsub) plugin for ST2, which is available through [Package Control](http://wbond.net/sublime_packages/package_control) too.
+* Install the [rsub](https://github.com/henrikpersson/rsub) plugin for ST, which is available through [Package Control](http://wbond.net/sublime_packages/package_control) too.
 * Add a remote forwarding line under the right host in your `~/.ssh/config` file to enable connection:

 ```